Covert Comic Home Page

 I have everything I need to destroy my enemies in a manila envelope.
 Now if I can just figure out a way to get them in there.

-To rise to the rank of entertainment executive, I bet you have to be really, really fun.
+To rise to the rank of entertainment executive, I bet you have to be really fun.

 Sunday

-Speaking of which (I'm referring to the future, not to feeling like an idiot), tomorrow I'm getting read in for my Baghdad TDY.
+Speaking of which (readiness, not combatting it), tomorrow I'm getting read in for my Baghdad TDY.
 Think I'll go to bed early tonight, so that before the sun comes up I can materialize in my cubicle deep inside CIA Headquarters and prepare for the preparing by listening to River Man by Nick Drake on my computer.

 I mean, talk about getting read in – the lyrics to that song are actually classified.
 I've sung too much already.